Topological equivariant coarse K-homology: The coarse homology theories HgCXG and HgCXcG

 where the left horizontal maps are filtered colimits of unitary equivalences and the right squares are excisive. \end{lem} \begin{proof} We give the argument in the case of $ \bCGtsm $.
 The case of $ \bCGtsmc$ is analoguous.
+Let $\cY=(Y_{i})_{i\in I}$.
+For every $i$ in $I$ we have a diagram